 mdoc:column |

-Remove a column where the element is located |
+Removes/collapses a column with the element. |

-XLSX file |
+XLSX |

-Attribute Name | Type | Description | Required | Default Value | Expression |
+Parameter Name | Type | Description | Required | Default Value | Expression |

 ---|---|---|---|---|---|